rajendranu4/stance-detection/README.md

 ### Pseudo Labels for Unlabeled dataset
-The clustering method introduced by Li et. al<sup>1</sup> in Unsupervised Belief Representation Learning with Information-Theoretic Variational Graph Auto-Encoders is used to generate pseudo labels for the unlabeled datasets used in our experiments.
+The clustering method introduced by Li et. al [[1]](#1) in _Unsupervised Belief Representation Learning with Information-Theoretic Variational Graph Auto-Encoders_ is used to generate pseudo labels for the unlabeled datasets used in our experiments.

 ### References & Credits
 [GitHub - JohnGiorgi/DeCLUTR: "DeCLUTR: Deep Contrastive Learning for Unsupervised Textual Representations". ](https://github.com/JohnGiorgi/DeCLUTR)

-	<sup>1</sup>Li et al., “Unsupervised belief representation learning with informationtheoretic variational graph auto-encoders,” 2022. doi: 10.1145/3477495.3532072.
+<a id="1">[1]</a> “Unsupervised belief representation learning with information theoretic variational graph auto-encoders,” 2022. doi: 10.1145/3477495.3532072.
 [Online].
 Available: https://doi.org/10.1145%2F3477495.3532072.